nhaksar/nhaksar.github.io/_posts/2020-05-18-SIR-python.markdown

----
+--
 layout: post
-title:  "Implementing SIR Model in Python"
+title:  "SIR Model Dynamics in Python"
 date:   2020-05-18 17:15:42 -0600
 categories: Python
 ---
 Python has a lot of useful stuff for numerically solving dynamic systems.
-Today, I show how to implement an SIR model in Python, and give a little background on how to code this kind of thing in general.
+This article briefly explains the SIR model of disease spread as well as how to represent it / see its dynamics in Python, and give a little background on how to code this kind of thing in general.

 ## Some background
 When we talk about the SIR model, we're generally referring to the mathematical model of disease spread first developed by [Kermack et al](https://doi.org/10.1098/rspa.1927.0118).